 [Regulation 13D inserted in Gazette 7 Jun 2011 p.
 2059-60.]

 13E.
-Downloading etc. information stored in camera surveillance units
+Camera surveillance units, who can view etc. information in

 (1) A person must not view, download, copy, play, edit or erase any visual or audio-visual recording stored in a camera surveillance unit installed in a vehicle operated as a taxi.